Do I Need Car Rental Insurance? What's Included and What's Not

 The excess is the real issue

-Here’s how it bites in practice.
-At pickup, the company blocks a deposit on your credit card, usually around the excess amount.
-If the car comes back scratched, dented or with a cracked windscreen, the cost (up to the excess) is taken from that hold.
-Reducing or removing the excess is the entire point of every “extra” insurance you’ll be offered.
+Here’s how it plays out in practice.
+At pickup, the company blocks a deposit on your credit card, usually close to the excess amount.
+If the car comes back scratched, dented or with a cracked windscreen, the cost, up to the excess, comes out of that hold.
+Reducing or removing the excess is the whole point of every extra insurance you’ll be offered.

 Your options to cover the excess